AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ## Variables: Guided and Independent Practice (10 mins)

-> Instructor Note: During this demo you will be walking students through Part 1 of the "Variables" project, starter code has been provided. **Students will complete Part 2 on their own.** Students should type in their answers directly into the ```main.js``` file and use the console to test their answers.
+> Instructor Note: Make sure your students have the starter and solution code that was distributed in the beginning of class.
+During this demo you will be walking students through Part 1 of the "Variables" project, starter code has been provided. **Students will complete Part 2 on their own.** Students should type in their answers directly into the ```main.js``` file and use the console to test their answers.

 Find the starter code [here](variables/js/main.js)!